holepunchto/pear-inspect/README.md

 # pear-inspect

+Enable debugging of Pear apps.
+This is especially useful when running `terminal` or `mobile` Pear apps.
+The apps can be running on a fully remote system, making it easier helping others debug their apps.

-Connects a [hyperdht](https://github.com/holepunchto/hyperdht) with an [bare-inspector](https://github.com/holepunchto/bare-inspector).
+It's essentially a link between [hyperdht](https://github.com/holepunchto/hyperdht) and [bare-inspector](https://github.com/holepunchto/bare-inspector).

-Is a part of how to debug Pear apps using Chrome Devtools Protocol (CDP).
+This is a part of how to debug Pear apps using Chrome Devtools Protocol (CDP).

 ## Installation